fbpx

 If your vendor supplies you with this letter, you can pass it onto your lender, who can pay the portion of the loan needed to pay off the outstanding debt directly to their lender.
 Any amount above this will be paid to your vendor.

 However, if your vendor’s loan amount is greater than the agreed purchase price of the vehicle, they’re responsible for paying out the difference to their lender.
-This isn’t your responsibility unless agreed upon with your vendor.
+This isn’t your responsibility unless agreed upon as part of the sale.

 How do I sell a car privately while it’s still under finance?